Looking for something healthy and different? Try this shrimp Caesar salad recipe that’s kicked up with a little quinoa!

 - 1 lb shrimp, cooked

-- Prepare dressing, combine all ingredients in a bowl and whisk together.
+- Prepare dressing, combine mayo through salt and pepper in a bowl and whisk together.
 Set aside.